FireSquid6/req/README.md

 # req
-A simple http requests sender for the command line
+A simple http requests sender for the command line built in go.

 # Why does this even exist?